-Santa was standing right in the bedroom!
+Santa was right there in the bedroom!

 From our December 2012 issue